d-najd/UmlDesignerAppApi/README.md

 # Downloads (WORK IN PROGRESS)
 # Related Links
-- The app which the api is built for https://github.com/d-najd/UmlDesigner
+- The app which the api is built for: https://github.com/d-najd/UmlDesigner
-- Shared repository (submodule) which is used between the projects https://github.com/d-najd/UmlDesignerShared
+- Shared repository (submodule) which is used between the projects: https://github.com/d-najd/UmlDesignerShared